 On top of being the festival of the resale (more on this later), it was one of the encounters too.
 I don’t lie if I say I stumbled across at least 25 acquaintances and friends that I had not seen for a long time.

 And let’s face it: that was pretty sweet.

 It never is.
 But still, when it says it is going to rain lots and the most water you see are a few scattered showers here and there, you celebrate life.

 13. THE GIGS WERE EPIC

-As I had predicted, musically speaking, O Son do Camiño festival did not disappoint.
-In fact, it passed this first edition with honors.
+As I had predicted, musically speaking, O Son do Camiño Festival did not disappoint.
+It passed this first edition with honors.

 I gotta be honest with you, we could only attend it from 9 pm daily (Thu, Fri, and Sat) and that, sadly, limited our chances of enjoying great stuff.
 However, those five daily gigs were more than enough to have a proper taste of it.

 On Thursday, we went back to the early 2000s with Franz Ferdinand, enjoyed the tropical vibes of Carlos Sadness, uncovered the geniuses that Rufus T.Firefly are, danced to The Killers and wrapped up O Son do Camiño’s first night with Lost Frequencies tunes.